El Tari Airport: Contemporary history

-Between 1939 and 1941, the airfield was upgraded and developed by Australian forces in anticipation of a potential Japanese invasion of the Dutch East Indies.
-Its strategic proximity to Australia made it a valuable asset to the Allied forces during World War II.
 Following the Round Table Conference in 1949, Penfui Airfield was officially handed over by the Dutch military to the Government of Indonesia on May 6, 1950.

 With growing demand for air travel in the 1960s, the airfield began accommodating Garuda Indonesia's DC-3 aircraft.
 At that time, flight operations and air traffic management were overseen by the Indonesian Air Force, as a dedicated civil aviation authority had not yet been established.

+During the buildup to Operation Seroja—the Indonesian invasion of East Timor in December 1975—Penfui Airfield served as a forward base for the Indonesian Air Force, supporting preparations for the airborne assault.
+Indonesian paratroopers were stationed at the airfield before being deployed to the front lines.

 In 1988, the airport was officially renamed to its current name, in honor of Elias Tari, the second governor of East Nusa Tenggara, who served from 1966 to 1978.
-Management of the airport was later transferred to PT Angkasa Pura I (Persero) in 1999.
+Management of the airport was later transferred to Angkasa Pura I in 1999, later rebranded as InJourney Airports.

 The airport once served international flights to neighboring countries such as Dili in East Timor and Darwin in Australia.
 However, the route to Darwin was discontinued in 2008.
 On April 2, 2024, the Ministry of Transportation revoked the airport's international status due to the absence of active international flights.
 The East Nusa Tenggara government has made efforts to reactivate the Kupang-Darwin route, though these efforts have yet to come to fruition.

+In 2025, Ministry of Transportation of Indonesia officially reinstated the international status of the airport.
+In the same year, the airport announced Wings Air will serve international routes from Kupang to Dili, East Timor and was scheduled to operate in March 2026 by using ATR-72-600 aircraft which marks the resumption of international flight from Kupang airport.